 Fleetwood Manuals and Parts

 If you have an old Singer machine, you can call the company and get manuals from previous decades.
 However, this is not so with the Fleetwood.
-Because it is a generic machine and no longer in manufactured, there isn't a company to call to get manuals or information.
-It is difficult to identify a particular Fleetwood because although there are serial numbers, the manufacturer is no longer is making these machines and records no longer exist.
+Because it is a generic machine and is no longer manufactured, there isn't a company to call to get manuals or information.

 The best possibility for finding a manual for your Fleetwood is to check with local sewing shops to see if they know of anyone who has a machine like yours.
 You can also keep an eye on eBay for manuals for your machine.
 You may be able to find vintage parts on eBay as well.